moves-rwth/storm/getting-started.md

 ### Example 1 (Analysis of a PRISM model of the Knuth-Yao die)

 For this example, we assume that you obtained the corresponding PRISM model from the single die version of the model from the [PRISM website](http://www.prismmodelchecker.org/casestudies/dice.php) and that the model file is stored as `die.pm` in `STORM_DIR/build/bin`.
+You can download the file [here](http://www.prismmodelchecker.org/casestudies/examples/die.pm).
 If you are not familiar with this model, we recommend you to read the description on the PRISM website.

 Let us start with a simple (exhaustive) exploration of the state space of the model.